DanielStoychev/CryptoRecover/docs/INSTALL.md

 ## 3) Install requirements via Python Pip ##

-Once both Python3 and PIP have been installed, you can install the requirements for BTCRecover.
+Once both Python3 and PIP have been installed, you can install the requirements for CryptoRecover.

 ### Essential Requirements
-You will first want to install the basic packages required for BTCRecover with the command:
+You will first want to install the basic packages required for CryptoRecover with the command:

 `pip3 install -r requirements.txt`